Windows81/Roblox-Freedom-Distribution/README.md

 Resolves to type `str`.

-Shows up when a player joins the server.
+Shows up on the loading screen when a player joins the server.

 #### `game_setup.description`

 Resolves to type `str`.

-Shows up when a player joins the server.
+Shows up on the loading screen when a player joins the server.

 #### `game_setup.creator_name`

 Resolves to type `str`.

-Shows up when a player joins the server.
+Shows up on the loading screen when a player joins the server.

 #### `game_setup.icon_path`

 Resolves to type `path_str`.
 Relative paths are traced from the directory where the config file is placed.

-Shows up when a player joins the server.
+Shows up on the loading screen when a player joins the server.

 #### `game_setup.place_file.rbxl_uri`